-Use this item to configure Secure Boot variables without authentication.
-The options are Standard and Custom.
+If Custom mode is enabled, Secure Boot variables can be configured without authentication.
+The options are Custom and Standard.

 CSM Support

 Select Enabled to support the EFI Compatibility Support Module (CSM), which provides compatibility support for traditional legacy BIOS for system boot.
 The options are Enabled and Disabled.